MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 ## Edit the configuration

 To edit the configuration, select **Edit configuration** for the **Azure Active Directory B2C** identity provider from the providers list.
-More information: [Edit a provider](use-simplified-authentication-configuration.md#edit-a-provider)
+More information:

 ## Delete configuration

 To delete the configuration, select **Delete** for the **Azure Active Directory B2C** identity provider from the providers list.
-More information: [Delete a provider](use-simplified-authentication-configuration.md#delete-a-provider)
+More information:

 ### See also